mullvad/mullvadvpn-app/docs/security.md

 the rules are applied as atomic transactions.
 Meaning there is no time window of inconsistent or invalid rules during changes.

-On mobile, Android and iOS, it is not possible for apps to filter network traffic by manipulating firewall rules.
-There we employ various other techniques to try to reach similar security properties as on desktop.
+On mobile, Android and iOS, it is not possible for apps to directly access and manipulate the firewall, routing table or DNS settings.
+There we employ other techniques to keep the system as secure as possible with the limitations of the OS APIs.

 ### Android